rafaelfcardoso/kairo-api/src/mcp/README.md

 - `task` - Tasks in the system with properties like title, description, status, etc.
 - `tag` - Tags that can be applied to tasks, with properties like name, color, and goal status.
+- `project` - Projects that can contain tasks and subprojects, with properties like name, description, type, etc.

 ## Authentication